7 Affordable Products Help Seniors Stay Cool in Hot Weather

 To help protect your older adult from the heat, we rounded up 7 inexpensive products that keep seniors cool and comfortable in hot weather.

-7 affordable products that help seniors stay cool in hot weather
+Help seniors stay cool in hot weather

-1. Cooling towel
+1. Cooling Towel

 Get instant cooling relief with a simple, lightweight, breathable mesh towel that stays cool for up to 3 hours.
 Get them soaking wet, wring out excess water, and put it around the neck.